TKKCODE/CodeForces/README.md

-# CODEFORCES
+# CodeForces
-My Solution for the CodeForces
+  *Solutions for probelms that I've solved from CodeForces*